errbotio/errbot/README.rst

 alerts...
 The possibilities are endless.

 It is written and extensible in Python, and, where possible, uses external libraries instead of reinventing the wheel.
-We use yapsy_ for plugin management, jinja2_ for templating and bottle_ as a micro web framework with rocket_ providing the built-in webserver to power it.
-Additionally, sleekxmpp_ and irc_ are used for the XMPP and IRC backends and six_ is used for Python 2.7 compatibility.

 Err is available as open source software under the GPL3 license.